Need some tips for your next Facebook Live broadcast?

 #8: Don’t overdo it – keep Facebook Live videos special

 Using Facebook Live gives you an extra boost in reach for your broadcasts, but don’t abuse it.
-Do it a couple times a month max.
+Do it a couple of times a month max.
 Depending on your idea and audience response, you may decide to do a regular monthly broadcast.

 The main point is you want to keep Facebook Live special by not doing it too much, especially if you’re just trying to force it.
 Your fans get a Facebook notification, which is helpful in getting people to tune in, but if they are constantly bombarded with notifications or the content becomes repetitive, you may disappoint or annoy your fans.
 Adhere to the golden rule: everything in moderation.